defagos/Fingertips/README.md

 # Fingertips: Presentation mode for your iOS app

-Fingertips is a small library (in fact a category of `UIWindow`) meant for presentations from iOS devices that shows all touches and gestures so that the audience can see them.
+Fingertips is a small library meant for presentations from iOS devices that shows all touches and gestures so that the audience can see them.

 This is only designed for the iPad 2 and iPhone 4S (or later), which feature [hardware video mirroring](http://www.apple.com/ipad/features/airplay/) support. **This library does not do the mirroring for you!**